uv-genai/llm-setonix/setup.md

 This article shows how to install both ollama and llama.cpp but only one is required to serve the models.

+A note on dataset size: datasets can be huge, the full =unlsoth/DeepSeek-V3= one with all the quantised models is about 5.1 TB.

 ## 1. Install Python